msdrucila/msdrucila/README.md

 ### Hi there 👋

-I am Mariela and I am a cartographer :earth_americas: turning into a fullstack developer :dragon_face:.
+I am Mariela and I am a Project Manager who is super curious about web development :dragon_face:.

-I am currently living in Barcelona and studying Fullstack Web Development at CodeOp :rocket: Stay tuned to see more!
+I am currently living in Malta and studying Fullstack Web Development at CodeOp :rocket: Stay tuned to see more!

 You can find me on LinkedIn: https://www.linkedin.com/in/mariela-soledad-toledo/